Brandon Barlow

-Brandon Barlow (born January 25, 1998) is a professional gridiron football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Brandon Barlow (born January 25, 1998) is an American professional football defensive lineman for the Edmonton Elks of the Canadian Football League (CFL).

 College career

 After using a redshirt season in 2016, Barlow played college football for the Boston College Eagles from 2017 to 2021.
 He played in 50 games where he had 128 total tackles, 10 sacks, two forced fumbles, and one fumble recovery.

 Professional career

+Toronto Argonauts

 On August 3, 2022, it was announced that Barlow had signed with the Toronto Argonauts.
 He soon after made his professional debut on August 12, 2022, against the Hamilton Tiger-Cats.
 In his next game, on August 26, 2022, also against the Tiger-Cats, he recorded his first sack when he tackled Dane Evans late in the fourth quarter.
 Barlow made his first start in the last game of the regular season on October 29, 2022, against the Montreal Alouettes where he had three defensive tackles.
 He played in 10 of the team's last 11 regular season games in 2022 where he had 18 defensive tackles, one special teams tackle, and one sack.

+Barlow became a free agent upon the expiry of his contract on February 13, 2024.